DigitalVS/Galaxy-Flash-Expansion/README.md

 ### Galaxy Flash Expansion

 New Galaksija 2024 has more RAM and ROM then old Galaksija, and it does not have any free space left in the memory map.
 Luckily, there is a lot of unused space in the built-in EPROM chip and all the software for this project has been put in there.
-Disadvantage is that existing EPROM chip must be reprogrammed or replaced, but, on the other side, software will be initialized automatically and no additional initialization steps are needed.
+Drawback is that existing EPROM chip must be reprogrammed or replaced, but, on the other side, software will be initialized automatically and no additional initialization steps are needed after every computer startup.

 #### Board Installation Instructions